- Decide if you'll be using your own cleaning supplies or those on premises.

 You may be able to handle your cleaning service on your own in the beginning, but as your business grows, you'll probably need to expand your staff.
 While a person doesn't necessarily need any special skills or education to know how to clean a home, the individuals you hire to work for you should be committed to doing an excellent job.

-"The quality of the staff you hire is a key component to success," Roberts told Business News Daily.
+"The quality of the staff you hire is a key component to success," Roberts said.
 "They're out there representing your brand, so they should take a great deal of pride in their work."

 As a business that travels to its clients' homes, you'll also have to tackle the issue of accepting payments.
 In today's high-tech world, mobile credit card processors like Square are a top choice for businesses like cleaning services.